Please note our Fairfield Office has moved! You can now visit us at 1455 Oliver Road!

 Therefore, until you receive settlement funds, any medical bills are your responsibility.
 If your personal medical insurance company pays for any of these bills, they may be entitled to a portion of any settlement you reach with the other driver’s insurance company.

-Contact a California Car Accident Lawyer Today
+Contact a California Car Accident Lawyer for a 100% Free Consultation Today

 Contact a California car accident lawyer at Wells Call.
 Since 1984, our firm has recovered over half a billion dollars for our clients.